FedericoSlongo/Primary_Number/README.md

 # Primary_Number
 This doesn't work tho attemps to find a primary number
+Wrote in Italian